 (f)(1) Beginning April 1, 2011, any municipality using the alternative method of financing may choose a conservation method of financing its municipal policemen's and firemen's pension and relief funds as outlined in this subsection, in lieu of the alternative method as provided in subdivision (1), subsection (c), or the optional method as provided in subsection (e) of this section.
-Effective July 1, 2023, the conservation method of financing shall no longer be able to be chosen by a municipality using the alternative method of financing its municipal policemen's and firemen's pension and relief funds.

-(2) For those municipalities choosing the conservation method of finance, until a plan is funded at 100 percent a part of each plan member's employee contribution to the fund equal to one and one-half percent of the employee's compensation, shall be deposited into and remain in the trust and accumulate investment return.
-In addition, until a plan is funded at 100 percent and all pension funding revenue bonds issued by a municipality's building commission are paid in full, an actuarially determined portion of the premium tax allocation to each fund provided in accordance with §33-3-14d and §33-12C-7 of this code shall also be deposited into and remain in the trust and accumulate investment return.
-This variable percentage of premium tax allocation to be retained in each fund shall be determined annually by the qualified actuary provided pursuant to subsection (a) of this section to be an amount required, along with other assets of the fund as necessary to reach a funded level of 100 percent in 35 years from the time of adoption of the conservation financing method.
-The variable percentage shall be calculated using a prospective four-year rolling average.
+121 (2) For those municipalities choosing the conservation method of finance, until a plan is 122 funded at 100 percent, a part of each plan member's employee contribution to the fund equal to 123 one and one-half percent of the employee's compensation, shall be deposited into and remain in 124 the trust and accumulate investment return.
+In addition, until a plan is funded at 100 percent, an 125 actuarially determined portion of the premium tax allocation to each fund provided in accordance 126 with section fourteen-d, article three, and section seven, article twelve-c of chapter thirty-three of 127 this code shall also be deposited into and remain in the trust and accumulate investment return.
+128 This variable percentage of premium tax allocation to be retained in each fund shall be determined 129 annually by the qualified actuary provided pursuant to subsection (a) of this section to be an 130 amount required, along with other assets of the fund as necessary to reach a funded level of 100 131 percent in 35 years from the time of adoption of the conservation financing method.
+The variable 132 percentage shall be calculated using a prospective four-year rolling average.

-(3) Upon adoption of the conservation method of finance, the municipality shall close its pension and relief funds to new members and shall place police officers and firefighters newly hired after adoption of the conservation method into the Municipal Police Officers and Firefighters Retirement System created in §8-22A-1 et seq. of this code.
+(3) Upon adoption of the conservation method of finance, the municipality shall close its pension and relief funds to new members and shall place police officers and firefighters newly hired after adoption of the conservation method into the Municipal Police Officers and Firefighters Retirement System created in §8-22A-1 et seq., of this code.

-(4) Upon adoption of the conservation method of financing, the minimum standard for annual municipality contributions to each policemen's or firemen's pension and relief fund shall be an amount which, together with member contributions and premium tax proceeds not required to be retained in the trust pursuant to this subsection, and if no pension funding revenue bonds of a building commission of such municipality are outstanding, and other income sources as authorized by law, is sufficient to meet the annual benefit and administrative expense payments from the funds on a pay-as-you-go basis: Provided, That at the time the actuarial report required by this section indicates no actuarial deficiency in the municipal policemen's or firemen's pension and relief fund, the minimum annual required contribution of the municipality may not be less than an amount which together with all member contributions and other income authorized by law, is sufficient to pay normal cost.
+137 (4) Upon adoption of the conservation method of financing, the minimum standard for 138 annual municipality contributions to each policemen's or firemen's pension and relief fund shall 139 be an amount which, together with member contributions and premium tax proceeds not required 140 to be retained in the trust pursuant to this subsection, and other income sources as authorized by 141 law, is sufficient to meet the annual benefit and administrative expense payments from the funds 142 on a pay-as-you-go basis: Provided.
+That at the time the actuarial report required by this section 143 indicates no actuarial deficiency in the municipal policemen's or firemen's pension and relief fund, 144 the minimum annual required contribution of the municipality may not be less than an amount which together with all member contributions and other income authorized by law, is sufficient topay normal cost.